HodaYM/alx-low_level_programming/README.md

-C - Functions, nested loops
+more functions and nested loops